BabylonJS/Documentation/content/How_To/contribute/how_to_start.md

 Once your `pull-request` has been issued then it needs to be checked, reviewed, approved and merged.

-Some checks are carried out automatically and this can be found in the main BabylonJS/Babylon.js repository
+Some checks are carried out automatically and this can be found in the mainBabylon.js/Babylon.js repository

 Find your pull-request from the list and open it.